the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ---
 layout: post
-title:  "How to Actually Get Hired as an AI / ML Engineer (in 2025)"
+title:  "How to Get Hired as an AI / ML Engineer: Lessons from Getting Laid Off and Bouncing Back Stronger"
 date:   2025-07-22 7:00:00 -0600
 ---

-> **TL;DR:** In this post I discuss themes I navigated during my recent job search for a new AI / ML role, strategies on what to expect from interviews and real problems companies are dealing with, and targeted advice how to demonstrate your value in an intense job market.
+> **TL;DR:** In this post I discuss themes I navigated during my recent AI / ML job search, strategies for interview expectations / real problems companies are dealing with, and targeted advice how to demonstrate your value and land your next role.

-For years I thought my job security was strong.
+> Who this post is for: This post is for AI/ML engineers navigating the current job market — whether you’re actively looking, passively curious, or just wondering what companies actually care about when hiring in 2025.

+## 😱 The bad news: I was laid off earlier this month.

+As someone who hates relinquishing control, I spent a day being shaken, confused, and existential.

+Shaken because I was suddenly detached from the work I was obsessed with, the stability I was accustomed to, and most importantly, the people at work I'd grown close to.

+Confused because, well, isn't AI supposed to be _so hot right now_?
-I'm blessed to be working in not only the trendiest field today, but in many cases the highest priority as companies race to capitalize on the promises that AI will change everything about modern business.
+In fact, for many companies, AI is _the_ highest priority as they race to capitalize on the promises that AI will positively reform modern business — a promise I believe in wholeheartedly.

+And existential because, to be honest, being laid off makes you question your value, your accomplishments, and your future.
+Plus, what the heck was I going to do next?
+And never mind the fact that the clock was ticking!

-And yet, lay offs can happen to anyone.
+Yet, layoffs can happen to anyone.

-I was recently let go along with the entire AI team.

-I can safely say this was the biggest right turn of my career.
+This marked the most unexpected, pivotal turn in my career.

-But, this isn't a layoff post.
+### But, this isn't a layoff post.

+I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.

+And so, by the next day I was strangely eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other companies were working on.
+What were the juicy problems companies faced that needed strong technical leadership to help them succeed?

+**Spoiler: I wasn't let down.**

+Not only did I get a glimpse into these things, but I made a realization:
+There are some strong commonalities across the industry in terms of what companies need, how they assess a candidate's ability to solve those needs, and how candidates can demonstrate that they're the puzzle piece the company is looking for.

-This is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.
+So, this post is a reflection on the current AI / ML market, my experiences with it, and lessons learned that might help others navigate similar situations.

-This is a "how can I turn lemons into AI lemonade" if the time ever comes.

-And while job searches are never easy, I truly enjoyed getting a glimpse of what many AI teams are working on.
-And I'm here to share the common themes to help you understand what the market needs, and how you can deliver.

-##

-As someone who hates relinquishing control, I spent a day being shaken, confused, and
+### 🍋🥤 This is a lemonade post.

+#### For myself, but more importantly, for anyone looking to land their next AI / ML role.

 ## 📈 What the market demands (and why it's changing)